QRI Cold Laser Protocol

 IMG_7892.JPG

-Conditions in which reflexes are immature or unintegrated
+Conditions in which reflexes are immature or unintegrated:

 • Autism Spectrum Disorder (ASD)

-• Behavioural or Psychological Disorders
+• Behavioral or Psychological Disorders

 • Cerebral Palsy